suffolklibraries/sljekyll/new-suggestions/articles/_posts/2020-01-02-ntsow-january-identity.md

 ---
 layout: sidebar-right
-title: "The Novels That Shaped Our World: titles on Identity"
+title: "The Novels That Shaped Our World: Identity"
 date: 2020-01-02
 author: alice-violett
 category: articles